cognitivetech/ollama-ebook-summary/README.md

 - Len: Length of the output
 ```

 If you have your defaults set, then all you need is to specify which type of input, manual `text`, or automated `csv`.
 ```
 python3 sum.py -c ebook-name_processed.csv
 ```

 ***or***

-In the following example, I've used `tools-prototype/split_pdf.py` to split the pdf not only by chapter but also subsection (producing `ebook-name_extracted.csv`), then manually process that output.
+In the following example, I've used `tools-prototype/split_pdf.py` to split the pdf not only by chapter but also subsection (producing `ebook-name_extracted.csv`), then manually process that output to place each chunk on a single line surrounded by double quote.

 ```
 python3 sum.py -t ebook-name_extracted.csv